timokoessler/easy-waf/README.md

 ## Installation
 > ⚠️ I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
-If EasyWaf should parse bodies, bind a body-parser middleware to your app before adding EasyWaf.
+If EasyWAF should parse bodies, bind a body-parser middleware to your app before adding EasyWAF.

 ```bash
 npm i easy-waf
 ```

-In the [examples](examples/) folder you can find samples of how to integrate EasyWaf into your application.
+In the [examples](examples/) folder you can find samples of how to integrate EasyAF into your application.

 If you run your Node.js app behind a reverse proxy, don't forget to set the `trustProxy` option.
 To enable Open Redirect protection, configure the `queryUrlWhitelist` option.

 ## Configuration
-EasyWaf is easy to use without the need for much configuration, but there are still many customization options.
+EasyWAF is easy to use without the need for much configuration, but there are still many customization options.
 ```javascript
 app.use(easyWaf({
     allowedHTTPMethods: ['GET', 'POST'],